 - You've stopped having fun and enjoying your job.
 No matter what changed in your workplace, when you dread going to work in the morning, it's time to leave your job.
 Just do some inner thinking about whether you are frequently resistant to change.
 It may not be the job if you have a long-term pattern.

 - Your company is ethically challenged.
-Perhaps, the managers lie to customers about the quality of the products or the day on which product will ship.
+Perhaps the managers lie to customers about the quality of the products or the days on which products will ship.
 You become aware that the company is stealing information from competitors.
 Whatever the issue, don't stay in an organization where your ethics are out of sync.
 Leave as quickly as you can if you have no way to influence more ethical behavior.

 - You've burned your bridges with your coworkers.
 Your group is not getting along in an environment that requires people to work together well.
 Again, at some point, the reasons don't matter; start fresh in a new job and resolve to not let this situation happen again.
 Especially if your efforts to resolve the situation have been unsuccessful, it’s time to move on.

 - Your stress level is so high at work that it is affecting your physical or mental health and your relationships with your friends and family.
-Watch for the signs of burnout and if they can't be cured, move on.
-Read Tips for Managing Stress and Change at Work for ideas about managing work stress.
+Watch for the signs of burnout, and if they can't be cured, move on.

-- And, the top ten reason for leaving your current miserable job—you are unchallenged, need more responsibility, and seek opportunities that just don't exist for you in your current organization.
+- You are unchallenged, need more responsibility, and want to seek opportunities that just don't exist for you in your current organization.
 You've explored the current and potential options, and they are limited.
 You may be ready to quit your job when there are no opportunities waiting.